 Exxon Mobil prevails in New York climate change lawsuit

-NEW YORK, Dec 10 (Reuters) - A judge on Tuesday ruled in favor of Exxon Mobil Corp XOM.N in a lawsuit brought by New York state accusing the oil company of hiding from investors the true cost of addressing climate change.
+NEW YORK, Dec 10 (Reuters) - A New York judge on Tuesday ruled in favor of Exxon Mobil Corp XOM.N in a lawsuit brought by the state's attorney general accusing the oil company of hiding from investors the true cost of addressing climate change.

-Justice Barry Ostrager in Manhattan Supreme Court ruled that the state attorney general failed to produce any evidence that investors were misled.
-The case, filed in October 2018, was the first of several climate change lawsuits against major oil companies to go to trial.
+Justice Barry Ostrager in Manhattan Supreme Court ruled that the attorney general failed to produce any evidence that investors were misled.
+The case, filed in October 2018 in Manhattan state court, was the first of several climate-related lawsuits against major oil companies to go to trial.

-"Today’s ruling affirms the position Exxon Mobil has held throughout the New York attorney general’s baseless investigation," Exxon spokesman Casey Norton said in a statement.
-"We provided our investors with accurate information on the risks of climate change."

 ((Brendan.Pierson@thomsonreuters.com; 646-223-6017 (desk); 646-306-0235 (cell);))